Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks

-Figures \ref{fig:query_strategies:medium:mnist} and \ref{fig:query_strategies:medium:fashion} show the test accuracy of the networks for different ratios of the labeled data, where 100\% corresponds to the case where the whole unlabeled data set of 60000 images has been labeled and used for training.
+\paragraph*{Results and discussion} Figures \ref{fig:query_strategies:medium:mnist} and \ref{fig:query_strategies:medium:fashion} show the test accuracy of the networks for different ratios of the labeled data, where 100\% corresponds to the case where the whole unlabeled data set of 60000 images has been labeled and used for training.
 We report the results for different choices of query strategies and training modes.
 With random query strategy, the results for the cumulative and incremental training modes are very similar, thus we report only the results of incremental mode.

 In Figures \ref{fig:query_strategies:medium:mnist} and \ref{fig:query_strategies:medium:fashion} we observe that the margin query strategy initially outperforms both the random and the entropy query strategies in both of the training modes.
-In the supplemental, we investigate other strategies and several network capacities, where we again observe the superior performance of the margin query strategy.
 This observation is consistent with the prior studies with other models than neural network \cite{margin_performs_well}.
 Comparison of query studies has been studied in several other works with consistent observations, thus we will not focus a lot in this paper.
 Thereby, in most of our studies, we will use the margin query strategy.
 In addition, we observe that the entropy query strategy performs similarly and sometimes even worse than the random strategy at the beginning, which might be due to the bias induced by this specific query strategy.
 In Section \ref{sec:background:random_start} we study this effect and a method to mitigate it.

 An even more important observation is that the cumulative training performs better than the incremental training, in particular when the size of the labeled data is not too small.
 For the MNIST data set, the incremental and the cumulative modes perform similarly up to 10000 images labeled and used in training.
 After that, cumulative mode starts outperforming.
 The networks trained in the incremental mode experience a decline in test accuracy after a certain number of objects have been labeled.
 This is probably due to the bias induced by the order of the data processing that the incremental mode yields.
 The training order is randomized with the cumulative mode which has access to all the labeled data randomly via stochastic gradient descent.